shuckster/match-iz/README.md

 )
 ```

-**Deprecated behaviour**: OR can also be achieved by using an array in your `when`, so long as the haystack is not an array itself:
+**Deprecated behaviour**: Until version 3.0.0, OR could be achieved by using an array in your `when`, so long as the haystack is not an array itself:

 ```js
 // OR example: